bhauman/bhauman.github.com/drafts/interactive-programming-flappy-bird-clojurescript.md

 {% endhighlight %}

-So now we won't be redefining and reseting the state of the system on reload.
+Now we won't be redefining and reseting the state of the system on reload.
 The burden of making the above program reloadable is extremely small.